GrigoriyKlimenko/simple-crud-api/README.md

 To start tests write `npm run test`

-After starting you can send requsts to http://localhost:3000
+After starting you can send requsts to http://localhost:3000 The PORT value is stored in a .env file

 API path `/person`:
     * **GET** `/person` or `/person/${personId}` return all persons or person with corresponding `personId`